What are ‘Efficiency Measures’?

 Schedule 5 of the Basin Plan.

-Murray-Darling Basin Water Infrastructure Program (the program) is a Basin-wide initiative to recover environmental water through efficiency measures projects.
+Water Efficiency Program (the program) is a Basin-wide initiative to recover environmental water through efficiency measures projects.

 Participation in the program is voluntary.
 In return for funding water efficiency infrastructure projects, participants transfer an agreed volume of water savings to the Commonwealth in the form of eligible water rights.
 Maximum funding for each project will be calculated at 1.75 times the market price of the water rights transferred to the Commonwealth.
 Any additional water savings generated by the infrastructure upgrades can be retained by the program participant.